The 101 Greatest NFL Players by Uniform Number: 10-19

 Welcome to the second installment of Sportscasting’s 10-part series, “The 101 Greatest NFL Players by Uniform Number.”

-Last week, we kicked things off with a list of 11 as we looked at the best NFL players to wear Nos.
-00-9, and we continue this week with Nos.
+We kicked things off with a list of 11 as we looked at the best NFL players to wear Nos.
+00-9, and we continue with Nos.
 10-19.

 No. 10: Fran Tarkenton

 Coming in at No. 10 is Hall of Fame quarterback Fran Tarkenton, who played 18 NFL seasons with the Minnesota Vikings and New York Giants.
 Tarkenton played 246 regular-season games throughout his career and completed 57% of his passes for 47,003 yards with 342 touchdowns against 266 interceptions, adding 32 scores on the ground.

 Named the 1975 NFL MVP, Tarkenton was also a nine-time Pro Bowler and a two-time All-Pro selection, and his No. 10 is retired in Minnesota.